VKCOM/statshouse/website/docs/admin/install.md

 :::important
 Make sure an agent is installed on each machine that sends metrics to StatsHouse:
-* the aggregators' machines,
+* the ClickHouse/aggregators' machines,
 * the metadata service machine,
-* the API/UI machine,
+* the API/UI ocmponent machine.
-* the ClickHouse machines.
   :::

 The agent opens the local port (13337, by default) and gets data from the application.
 Then it sends the data to the